scribd/Weaver/README.md

 To configure Weaver with a file, write a file named `.weaver.yaml` or `.weaver.json` at the root of your project.

 Parameters are named the same, but snakecased.
+They also work the same way with one exception, **`project_path` cannot be defined in a configuration.
+Weaver automatically set its value to the configuration file location**.

 For example, the [sample project configuration](https://github.com/scribd/Weaver/blob/master/Sample/.sample.weaver.yaml) looks like: